 Our pupils sit with four supervisors over the year, sitting with each for around three months.
 At the end of each seat, the pupil is given a detailed appraisal by their supervisor and targets are set for the next three months.

-Pupils begin by working mainly for their supervisor and many of our key training sessions take place during these first three months, such as the unassessed advocacy training.
+Pupils begin by working mainly for their supervisor and many of our key training sessions take place during these first three months.
 As the year progresses, the assessed advocacy training takes place.
-Given the increase in remote hearings, we provide specific training for remote hearings.
+Given the increase in remote hearings, we provide specific training for virtual hearings.
 Pupils also work for other barristers at varying levels of seniority.
 There is a list of core assessors and it is the responsibility of supervisors to make sure that their pupil has worked with as many of those barristers as possible.

 In March the progress of pupils is reviewed at a meeting of all members, following which the pupil’s prospects of being offered a tenancy are discussed between the pupil and their supervisor.
 Whatever indication is given at this meeting, pupils are welcome to complete their pupillage with us, and almost always do.